sans-blue-team/DNS-Exfiltrate/README.md

 Hex encoding is also safe for DNS queries (but is less efficient).
 I may add hex support in the future. `base64` does not work due to `/` and `+`.

-Thanks to Xavier Mertens for this escellent Internet Storm Center post: https://isc.sans.edu/diary/DNS+Query+Length...+Because+Size+Does+Matter/22326
+Thanks to Xavier Mertens for this excellent Internet Storm Center post: https://isc.sans.edu/diary/DNS+Query+Length...+Because+Size+Does+Matter/22326

 Use cases (bash):